 Employers will expect you to be familiar with industry-standard computer design packages.
 You'll pick up more advanced packages as you use them and via online tutorials.
 Most training takes place on the job, although your employer may fund short courses in various aspects of multimedia design.

 Some employers offer the chance to gain IT skills through graduate training programmes in areas such as programming or web development.

-Skills and knowledge requirements change very quickly in multimedia so you will need to keep abreast of new technological developments.
-Keep an eye on websites and online forums for the latest industry developments.
-Learn from your colleagues and peers, especially those who are already working in the role you would like to move into next.
+As skills and knowledge requirements change very quickly in multimedia, you'll need to keep up to date with new technological developments.
+You'll typically learn from your colleagues and peers, especially those who are working in the role you would like to move into next.

-Multimedia specialists can work their way up to senior designer/studio manager positions.
-Some move between different employers to gain wider experience or promotion and salary increases.
+With experience, you can work your way up to senior designer/studio manager positions.
+You may need to change employer to gain wider experience or promotion and salary increases.

-Others use their IT skills to move into other areas of information and communications technology (ICT), for example:
+Alternatively, you could use your skills to move into other areas of IT, including:

-- creative roles - such as art director, or website/CD content writer.
+- creative roles - such as art director or website content writer.

 While larger organisations may provide more opportunities for promotion to supervisory and management positions, smaller firms often allow a greater degree of responsibility at an earlier stage in your career.
 They may also provide the opportunity to gain skills and experience across a range of specialisms and in different areas of the business more quickly.

-Some experienced multimedia specialists become self-employed, working on a contract or consultancy basis and building up their own client base.
+As an experienced multimedia specialist, you could become self-employed, working on a contract or consultancy basis and building up your own client base.